Foresight on AI: Policy considerations

 Bias in AI is seen as a major issue capable of automating discrimination at scale in ways that can be difficult to identify.
 While human decisions are also biased, one of the major risks of automating high-stakes decisions is that these become more widespread and less detectable, increasing the possibility of systemic errors and harms.
 While a single biased manager could decide to give higher interview scores to the few job applicants that look and speak like them, a biased AI model could have a similar effect on potentially thousands of people across organizations, sectors, or countries.

 Many AI products claim to be less biased than human decision makers but independent investigations have revealed systematic failures and rejections.
-Footnote 56 For example, an audit of two AI hiring tools found that the personality types it predicted varied depending on whether an applicant submitted their CV in Word or raw text.Footnote 57 Similar tools have discriminated against womenFootnote 58 or people with disabilities.Footnote 59 Bias is embedded in AI in many parts of its lifecycle — training data, algorithmic development, user interaction, and feedback.Footnote 60
+Footnote 56 For example, an audit of 2 AI hiring tools found that the personality types it predicted varied depending on whether an applicant submitted their CV in Word or raw text.Footnote 57 Similar tools have discriminated against womenFootnote 58 or people with disabilities.Footnote 59 Bias is embedded in AI in many parts of its lifecycle — training data, algorithmic development, user interaction, and feedback.Footnote 60

 Bias may be impossible to eliminate because the data used for training AI models is itself often biased in ways that cannot easily be fixed.
 Controlling results can also cause problems.
 For example, an AI model that learns to discard racially sensitive wording might omit important information about the Holocaust or slavery.Footnote 61 Further, algorithms often cannot compute different notions of fairness at the same time, leading to constantly different results for certain groups.Footnote 62, Footnote 63, Footnote 64